Breast Implants Granite Bay

 Round implants are a great option for many women, especially those who desire a fuller look in the upper part of the breast.
 They look natural, feel natural, and come in a variety of sizes, widths, and projections to fit pretty much every body.
 If you prefer the softer feel of silicone gel, round implants are the way to go.

 Anatomically shaped implants, affectionately known as “gummy bears,” have a silicone filling that is firmer than round gel implants.
 They are designed to help create a more sloping upper breast.
-They’ve gained popularity, but Dr. Clark prefers classic round implants for her patients.
+They’ve gained popularity, but our doctors prefer classic round implants for their patients.
 They are softer, and they feel more natural.
-Plus, Dr. Clark has the surgical skill to create a very natural, sloping breast or fuller upper portion—whichever you prefer.
+Plus, our surgeons have the surgical skill to create a very natural, sloping breast or fuller upper portion—whichever you prefer.

 What size should I get?